timmer95/algoreathm/README.md

 # AlgorEAThm
 AlgorEAThm is a model used for detecting the chance of malnutrition for notes from Electronic Health Records.
-It provides classification of notes into "chance of malnutrition is present", "chance of malnutrition is absent" and "chance of malnutrition cannot be determined".
+It provides classification of notes into "chance of malnutrition is present", "chance of malnutrition is absent" and "chance of malnutrition cannot be determined" with Random Forest from scikit-learn.
+The notes are being preprocessed using NLTK and vectorized with Word2Vec (from gensim).
+AlgorEAThm can be used to classify notes, but also to assign labels to notes with a user-friendly interface.
+Moreover, separately performing pre-processing is possible.
+The settings for the model are BASE_gne_ste_sg_model.sav as Random Forest Classifier (trained on 150 labelled notes, 1000 trees) and BASE_gne_ste_sg_vectors_dict.npy as Vectors for the words (Word2Vec, trained on 100131 preprocessed notes with GNE_STE_SG (Google News Embeddings extended with Self-Trained Embeddings using the Skip-Gram algorithm)).
+The choice for the GNE_STE_SG embeddings was based on own research, which concluded that GNE_STE_SG embeddings performed slightly better than only Google New Embeddings, Self-Trained Embeddings using the Skip-Gram algorithm, Self-Trained Embeddings using the Continuous-Bag-Of-Words algorithm or the Google News Embeddings extended with Self-Trained Embeddings using the Continuous-Bag-Of-Words.

 - - - - - - - - - - -
 AlgorEAThm (C) 2021.v1
 READ ME
 - - - - - - - - - - -

+## AlgorEAThm Set-Up
 = = = steps only required once = = =

 STEP 1.